 10. Iris Fontbona

-As the richest person in Chile and third richest in Latin America, Iris Fontbona starts the list of the richest women in the world at number 10.
-She acquired her wealth following the death of her husband, Antonio Andrónico Luksic Abaroa, in 2005, when she inherited the Luksic Group, along with their three sons: Guillermo, Jean Paul and Andrónico.
+As the richest person in Chile and third-richest in Latin America, Iris Fontbona starts the list of the richest women in the world at number 10.
+She acquired her wealth following the death of her husband Antonio Andrónico Luksic Abaroa in 2005, when she (along with their three sons: Guillermo, Jean Paul and Andrónico) inherited the Luksic Group.

-Fontbona and her family control 65% of Antofagasta, a Santiago-based and UK-listed copper mining company with a total market capitalization of over $16.8 billion.
-While Antofagasta is largely run by her son Andrónico, Fontbona has final say over all major business decisions.
+Fontbona and her family control 65% of Antofagasta, a Santiago-based and UK-listed copper mining company with a total market capitalization of over $13.6 billion.
+While Antofagasta is largely run by her son Jean-Paul, Fontbona has final say over all major business decisions.

 Australian-born Gina Rinehart spent a year studying economics at the University of Sydney before dropping out in 1973 to work for her father, Lang Hancock, as his personal assistant.
 Upon his death in 1982, Rinehart took over Hancock Prospecting, a privately owned mineral exploration and extraction company her father founded in 1955.